KjeldSchmidt/hearthstone-battlegrounds-buff-counter/README.md

 # What do I need?

 This is a plugin for the [Hearthstone Deck Tracker](https://github.com/HearthSim/Hearthstone-Deck-Tracker), so you will need to install it and have it running during gameplay.
-You'll also have to download the latest release .dll from thsi repository and add it into your plugins folder.
+You'll also have to download the latest release from here and add it into your plugins folder.

 # How do I install this?